justanirudh/Twitter-2/README.md

 2. type 'mix phx.server'
 3. Go to http://0.0.0.0:4000/ to look at the website

-#Link to video
+#Link to demo video
 #TODO

 #Overview
-I have created a website with very minimal UI to demonstrate the usage of websockets in Phoenix.
+I have created a website with minimal UI to demonstrate the usage of websockets in Phoenix.
 The backend of the UI is the Twitter engine I created in Project-4.
 I have also included the simulator from Project-4 but it is not being used anywhere as it is replaced by Phoenix being the new client.
+All important user-related log messages are printed on the webpage itself.
+The feed of the user is also of course printed on the webpage

 #How to operate the website
 You should see 6 buttons and 1 textbox in the website: